Blind (Corrosion of Conformity album)

 Blind is the third studio album by American heavy metal band Corrosion of Conformity, released on November 5, 1991 via Relativity Records.
 The album saw the band change their crossover thrash sound of the 1980s to a more straightforward metal sound.

-Blind was Corrosion of Conformity's first album in six years since the release of Animosity, and their first release with rhythm guitarist Pepper Keenan as well as their only recording with Karl Agell on vocals, and the only one on which original bassist Mike Dean does not appear.
+Blind was Corrosion of Conformity's first album in six years since the release of Animosity, and their first release with rhythm guitarist Pepper Keenan as well as their only recording with Karl Agell on vocals, and until 2026's Good God / Baad Man, the only one on which original bassist Mike Dean does not appear.
 Phil Swisher instead took his place – his sole appearance on a C.O.C. album.

-The album was re-released through Columbia Records in 1995, featuring three additional songs.
+The album was re-released through Columbia Records in 1995, featuring three additional songs and remastering by Bob Ludwig.